shrikantkalar023/learning-nodejs/README.md

 58. **Information Expert Principle** - an object that has enough info and is an expert in a given area, that obj should be responsible for making decisions and performing tasks related to that area.

 59. **Arrow Fns** use when creating standalone fns. **Regular Fns** use when creating methods inside objects/class.

+60. **401** - Unauthorized status code.
+Send when a user tries to access a protected resource without providing a valid JWT.

+61. **403** - Forbidden status code.
+Send when a user tries to access a protected resource with a valid JWT but doesn't have permission to perform the operation.